AlMustafa90/Data-Science-Project-Employment-Challenges-and-Barriers-Facing-Refugees-in-Egyp/README.md

 - Text Data: Comments, opinions, and responses to open-ended questions.

 ## Analytical Approach
+  - *Excel*: for initial cleaning, merging, and tabulation of responses
+  - *Python*: for advanced analytics, NLP, and visualization
+  -
 ### 1. Data Cleaning and Preprocessing
 - Handle missing or inconsistent data.
 - Preprocess text data (removing stopwords, punctuation, and irrelevant content).